nikhilnair31/BUILDMODE-Server/README.md

 ## To-Do

-- [ ] Add unsubscribe link in emails
 - [ ] Improve digest prompt for better recommendations
 - [ ] Improve summary prompt for more digestible information
 - [ ] Improve digest & summary styling (use Limitless/Vapi/Claude as examples)